belassiter/turn-seven/plan.md

     - [ ] **Engine:** Create the `useGameState` hook to subscribe to Firestore.
     - [ ] **Turn Seven:** Adapt the game to use the new `useGameState` hook, enabling remote play.

+    ### Architecture Decisions (Remote Play)

+    1.  **Service Abstraction:** We will introduce an `IGameService` interface.
+        - `LocalGameService`: Existing implementation for local play/dev.
+        - `RemoteGameService`: New implementation that syncs with Firestore and calls Cloud Functions.
+    2.  **Host-Driven Bots:** To simplify bot logic and reuse existing hooks, the "Host" player's client will be responsible for triggering bot actions in Remote Play.
+This avoids complex server-side bot logic.
+    3.  **Reusable Lobby:** The Lobby UI will be built as a generic component in the `engine` package, as it is a common requirement for all card games.
+    4.  **Animation Safety:** The existing `visualGameState` vs `realGameState` loop in `TurnSevenGame` is robust enough to handle state jumps from server updates, as it reconciles differences one step at a time.
+    5.  **Data Privacy (Honor System):** For V1, we will send the full game state to all clients.
+We acknowledge the risk of cheating (inspecting network traffic) but accept it for the MVP.

+    ### Detailed Requirements

+    1. On game setup screen, create a tab selector at the top.
+First option is Local, which is the existing UI.
+Other option is Remote, which will be new.
+    2. Remote will show an option for "Create Game".
+This will go to the Lobby screen
+    3. The game creator will have special permissions, vs people who join
+    4. The Lobby will show a game code, which will be part of a URL other players can use to join.
+There is a button to copy the URL
+    5. The creator, in the lobby, can specify a certain number of player slots by pressing a + button.
+3 is default.
+    6. The creator can assign a player slot to be a bot, with the bot difficulty dropdown appearing
+    7. Remote will show an option for "Join Game".
+This will require the user to input a code.
+Alternatively, the user could paste a URL to go directly to the lobby
+    8. When a player joins the lobby, they are required to enter a name.
+They are then assigned to a slot.
+    9. The creator sees a "-" next to each slot, to remove that slot
+    10. Once all slots are filled, the creator sees a "Start Game" button.
+    11. When the game is started, it proceeds are usual
+    12. Local play should in no way be impacted by remote play.

+    ### Future / Backlog

+    - **Cheating Prevention:** Implement server-side state sanitization so clients only receive data they are allowed to see (e.g., hiding opponent hands and deck order).
+    - **Host Management:** Allow the host to kick players, drop stalled players, or convert them to bots.
+Implement auto-host reassignment if the host disconnects.

     ### Development Workflow Note

     For local development, this project is configured to use the **Firebase Local Emulator Suite**.
 This is the standard best practice and provides several key advantages over connecting to the live Firebase project: